songzhw/songzhw.github.io/project/2019-01-10-recruit-right-pelple.md

-# How to recruit better?
+# How to recruit the right person?

 This post is most coming from what I did and felt in the past several years.
 I've interviewed with more than two hundred people in the last 4 years, and built a mobile team (Android + iOS) from scratch to a team of more than 20 person.
 I naturally have some thought about how to recruit right people, and here I want to share it, discuss it with you.